KrasnitzLab/sgains/README.md

 as specified using `--output-dir` option.
 The process subcommand will create a directory and inside that directory it will create three additional subdirectories - `mapping`,
-`varbin` and `segment`.
+`varbin` and `scclust`.
 These will contain intermediate results from the respective pipeline stages.

 * The first `mapping` stage of the pipeline invokes `bowtie` to map reads from